-During borehole construction, the Hydrogen Sulfide Contingency Plan will be activated if the H_2S concentration reaches 10 parts per million (ppm) for a 2-minute period.
-When a concentration of 10 ppm or higher is reached for more than a 2-minute period of time, all personnel involved in the drilling will don a full-faced respirator with a chin-style canister for escape only and remove themselves from the work area.
+If a concentration of H2S 10 ppm or higher is reached within the drill site for more than a 2-minute period of time, all personnel involved in the drilling will don escape packs and remove themselves from the work area.
 The workers will meet upwind at the primary briefing area for a head count by the site's designated head count personnel.
 The gas will be allowed to dissipate for approximately 10-15 minutes.
-If the gas levels have not subsided, alternative means of dissipating the gas will be discussed among the Geotechnical Services Project Manager, the Field Data Acquisition Project Engineer, the Health and Safety Manager, and the Drilling Engineers.
+If the H2S levels have not subsided, alternative means of dissipating the gas will be discussed among the Geotechnical Services Project Manager, the Field Data Acquisition Project Engineer, the Health and Safety Manager, and the Drilling Engineers.
+They will contact City of Detroit Department of Homeland Security to discuss the situation as a precautionary measure to potential area evacuation.

-If drilling is continued with a sustained concentration of H_2S at 10 ppm or greater, a self-contained breathing apparatus or supplied air respirator with eye protection must be used by any workers in the designated work area.
+If drilling is continued with a sustained concentration of H2S at 10 ppm or greater, a self-contained breathing apparatus or combination full face-piece pressure demand supplied-air respirator with auxiliary self-contained air supply must be used by any workers in the designated work area.